 Public interest or social impact litigation is used in many democracies as a vehicle for social, political and legal change.
 It's been used in the United States to pursue civil rights, as well as in Canada, India and South Africa to end practices of racial and gender discrimination and to ensure rights for Indigenous communities and fro environmental and consumer protection.
 In the past few decades Australia has witnessed an increase in public interest cases with some significant success for affected communities.

 For Australia public interest litigation is more difficult because of the absence of a Bill of Rights which has often animated public interest litigation other jurisdictions like Canada, post-apartheid South Africa, the USA or India.
 Despite the absence of an Australian Bill of rights, public interest litigation in Australian courts has, to some extent, reflected the legal victories that have transpired in constitutional democracies in the area of voting rights, the rights of refugees, and environmental issues.

-The conference will feature discussion of major Australian public interest cases - and reflection on the issues raised by them in light of comparable cases in other jurisdictions.
+The conference featured discussion of major Australian public interest cases - and reflected on the issues raised by them in light of comparable cases in other jurisdictions.

 It is the hope of the conference organisers that the deliberations and the engagement of all participants will lead to ongoing collaborations.

 Book your free ticket for the conference here - Sold out!

 For those driving, you should enter the University via the North Entry at the Kingsbury Drive entrance and the best car park to park in is 8 and then walk along the path, denoted by the red dashes on the map to the building marked as SS (Social Sciences).
 Enter the building via the automatic door and proceed straight ahead and then to take the stairs on your right to level 2.
 Upon landing on level 2 head turn left and the Moot Court is about half way down the corridor.

 Please note if car park 8 is full, try car parks 7 and 7a as they usually have free spots as they are not direct access to buildings like car park 8.